vizdata-f21/project-2-viz_biz/proposal/README.md

 data scientists, but also among digital designers and professionals that don’t tend to work with data.

-We are going to use fake datasets, mathematical functions, and “ready-to-use” packages to recreate art pieces in ggplot.
+We are going to use our own created dataframes (based on user inputs), mathematical functions, and packages such as `library(colourpicker)` to recreate art pieces in ggplot.
+For instance, when recreating Frank Stella’s artwork, users will be able to determine how many layers of rectangles do they want to have in the final plot, and we will create the dataframe manually according to that selected input.

 We plan to recreate and make customizable the following four images: